 Rules for Proper Secondary Container Labeling

-When a chemical is transferred from its original container to another, the second storage device is referred to as a "secondary container” or "workplace container.”
-Given the common practice of transferring chemicals from one container to another, OSHA has included requirements for proper secondary container labeling as part of the Hazard Communication Standard (HCS) to ensure workers are aware of the chemicals they are exposed to.
+When transferring a chemical from its original container to another, the second storage device is known as a "secondary container," "portable container," or "workplace container."
+Transferring chemicals from one container to another is expected, so the Occupational Safety & Health Administration (OSHA) has included the required information for proper secondary container labels as part of the Hazard Communication Standard (HCS).
+This standard ensures workers are aware of the chemicals involved in potential exposure.

-The most recent revision of HCS aligns U.S. hazardous chemical labeling standards with those of the international GHS (Globally Harmonized System of Labeling and Classifications), making it easier for everyone to understand the hazards related to chemicals nationally and internationally.
-Though hazardous chemical label requirements dictated by GHS have been made very clear, many are still confused as to how and if requirements for secondary container labels have changed, and if so, what those requirements are.
+The most recent revision of the Hazard Communication System aligns U.S. hazardous chemical labeling standards with those of the international GHS labels (Globally Harmonized System of Labeling and Classifications), making it easier for everyone to understand the hazards related to chemicals nationally and internationally.
+Though hazardous chemical label requirements dictated by GHS have been made clear, many are still confused about how and if requirements for secondary container labels have changed and, if so, what those requirements are.

 Secondary Container Label Requirements

-All the information specified for the labels on shipped containers.
+- All the specific information for the labels on shipped containers.

-The hazard identification and words, pictures, symbols, or a combination that provide at least general information about the hazards of the chemicals.
+- The hazard identification and words, pictures, symbols, or a combination provide at least general information about the physical hazards of the chemicals.

-- Storage bottles created for the distribution of small amounts of a material.
+- Storage bottles were created for the distribution of small amounts of material.

-- Storage bottles for solutions or dilutions of a chemical.
+- Storage bottles used for solutions or dilutions of a chemical.

 Only a few exceptions apply to secondary container labels.
 These include:

-If the chemicals are produced in a workplace but are not intended for sale.
+- If the chemicals are produced in a workplace but are not for sale.

-Products meant for immediate use.
-Immediate use means the hazardous chemical will be under the control of and used only by the person who transfers it from a labeled container and will be used only during the work shift in which it is transferred.
+- Products meant for immediate use.
+Immediate use means the hazardous chemical will be controlled and used only by the person who transfers it from a labeled container to a secondary container.

 Because secondary container labeling rules are essential to the safety of the workforce, enforcement institutions take them very seriously.
 So be sure to educate all employees and supervisors on good practices.